kokoro-aya/kokoro-aya/README.md

 <p></p>
 <img align="right" src="https://github-readme-stats.vercel.app/api?username=kokoro-aya&count_private=true&hide=prs&show_icons=true&theme=tokyonight">

-- A 🇨🇳 CS student studying in 🇫🇷, mainly curious about software development.
-I am willing to make friends and discuss with friends on topics like dev/PL/FP.
+- Mainly curious about software development, I am willing to make friends and discuss with friends on topics like dev/PL/FP.

 - I enjoy learning and using modern languages with exquisite design, such as Haskell, C#, Kotlin, Scala and OCaml.
 - From a theoretical perspective, I am willing to acquire knowledges in Compiling and Programming Language Theory.